SumanthRH/SkyRL/skyrl-train/docs/examples/flash_rl.rst

 FlashRL + SkyRL
 ---------------

-SkyRL now supports an initial integration with FlashRL.
+SkyRL now has a native integration with FlashRL.
 Currently, we support training with `online FP8 quantization <https://docs.vllm.ai/en/v0.9.2/features/quantization/fp8.html#online-dynamic-quantization>`_  as well as Int8 quantization in vLLM.

 .. warning::